andersonrm/EFS-complementarity/README.md

 This repo contains the data and code used in Hennessy et al.

-Data are stored in /data
+* Data are stored in /data
-Analyses are stored in /analyses
+* Analyses are stored in /analyses

+Markdown descriptions:

-EFS-complementarity: main models used in the statistical analyses
+* EFS-complementarity: main models used in the statistical analyses
-EFS-complementarity-interference: models
+* EFS-complementarity-interference: models
-EFS-complementarity-results: code to generate figures from analyses
+* EFS-complementarity-results: code to generate figures from analyses

 Correspondence: